Gabaldonlab/Abaccus/README.md

 # Abaccus
 Abaccus pipeline for detection of HGT events.
 Version 1.0

 Initial version of the script.

+Requires the Ete2 package (http://www.http://etetoolkit.org/)

 The program assumes as input a folder containing a phylogenetic tree constructed by the pipeline phylomizer (several of them are included in the examples folder) and the location of a csv file containing the taxonomic information for the species (I.e taxonomy.csv, included in this folder).
 Currently, the script assumes that sequences use a Uniprot-like nomenclature system, with an alphanumerical ID value, followed by a mnemonic code of the species separated by underscore (I. e I7M603_TETTS; where I7MG03 is the Uniprot ID and TETTS is a mnemonic code for *Tetrahymena termophila*).